Laravel Directory structure for beginners

 database info, etc.

-database/
+๐ database/

-๐Contains everything related to your database.
+Contains everything related to your database.

 migrations/ – Code for creating or changing tables.